 Lip balm, lotion and other toiletries

 The air in the flight is very dry.
 Lip balm and lotion are at the top of my in flight essentials list.
 Also bring any toiletries you would need on a flight including face wipes, contact lens solution and makeup.

 Antibacterial wipes or sanitizing lotion

 Airplane surfaces can be very dirty.
 I use antibacterial wipes to wipe down my tray table, arm rests etc. These wipes are my favorite because they are individually wrapped.

 Eye mask, ear plugs or noise cancelling headphones, sleeping pill or melatonin

 If you have trouble sleeping with lights on bring an eye mask.
 Ear plugs or noise cancelling headphones are also useful to block out noise and help you sleep.
-These are the best headphones I have found.
+Melatonin has been proven to help with sleep.

 I’ve heard that the blankets are not washed between flights.
 You might want to bring your own blanket.

 You might find it more comfortable to travel with a neck travel pillow or your own pillow.

 If you are traveling on a long economy flight, you might want to wear compression socks to prevent DVT.
 While everyone is at risk for blood clots on long cramped flights, compression socks are a must if you are pregnant, older or have a history of blog clots.
 I like these socks that can be worth by both men and women and come in variety of colors and patterns.

 Scarf and extra sweater or fleece

 Planes can be chilly.
 A scarf can be handy for keeping you warm.
 In the event you do not have an eye mask, you can also use your scarf to cover your face.
 Even if traveling in the summer, you might want to bring an extra layer (like a sweater or fleece) in your carry on.

 In case you don’t like airplane food or would like healthier choices, snacks are a good idea.
-Nuts and energy bars are a good choice.
+Nuts and granola bars are good options.

 Bottle of water